 I obtained my BA at McGill University, and Doctor of Psychology degree from the University of Montreal, and later worked in long term and short term mental health settings, adult corrections, youth corrections, education, employee assistance and private practice.

 The study of psychology and the development of DOLF theory represents my life work.
-On graduating from university, even after having just one child, I realized there was a huge chasm between my expectations as a highly trained Doctor of Psychology, and the shock of actually dealing with my first child.
+On graduating from university, even after having just one child, I realized there was a huge chasm between my expectations as a highly trained professional, and the shock of actually dealing with my first child.
 Who better than I to raise a child?
 Was I not equipped with the ultimate tools to do the job perfectly?
 From my Freudian background I had learned that a female child should fall head over heels in love with her father in the throws of an “Electra complex”, as well as take a great interest in discovering her lower parts.
-But where was that hero Freud when I needed him?
+But where was that expert Freud when I needed him?
 Not only did my daughter not show the least interest in her father, but she also showed no interest whatsoever in her lower anatomy.
 If there was anything sexual to be found, it was her interest in fondling my breasts, which were, after all, her main source of nourishment!

-As described throughout this website, in DOLF the major source of motivation that leads to behavior and personality development in all human beings begins with the universal instinctive desire of any child to capture and “hog” all the parent-to-child LOVE that s/he perceives is available within the boundaries of their own microcosm of family social structure.
-This puts aside our intuitive belief that there must be some fixed genetic, cultural or other uncontrolled background features that could possibly be responsible for determining individual human psychology.
-It effectively puts the onus back on society,and parents in particular, to rectify the problem of mental stability and instability.
-It also pays homage to the standard structure of all nuclear families, and emphasizes the sameness of humankind, regardless of conventional social and physical dividing lines such as race, religion, color, culture, language, ability or disability, gender, intelligence, and even historical era.
-It does this on the basis of the discovery that family dynamics are governed by the same indelible human instincts, and are standard and universal.
-It identifies the Distribution of Love in the Family of Origin as the main contributing factor behind all personality and behavioral outcomes, mental illness and wellness in any culture or society.
+DOLF tells us that families everywhere the same, and that all our personalities and behavior are driven by standard, universal human emotions and instinct!
+It pays homage to the standard structure of all nuclear families by emphasizing the sameness of humankind, regardless of conventional social and physical dividing lines such as race, religion, color, culture, language, ability or disability, gender, intelligence, and even historical era.
+It does this on the basis of the discovery that all family dynamics are governed by the same unchangeable human instincts.
+It identifies the Distribution of Love in the Family of Origin as the main contributing factor behind all personality and behavioral outcomes, mental illness and wellness in all human cultures and societies.